top of page

 Advanced Partnership Resources

 Organizations like Community Action Agencies (CAA) and community colleges are integral to the system of employment and training and supportive services that provide opportunities for career pathways that increase economic mobility for families and individuals with low-income.
-State and local agencies can leverage community colleges and CAAs to strengthen current provider partnerships and explore new partnerships to enhance services provided through their E&T programs.
+Similarly, workforce boards play a critical role in coordinating regional workforce strategies and connecting individuals to employment and training opportunities.
+State and local agencies can leverage community colleges, CAAs, and workforce boards to strengthen current provider partnerships and explore new partnerships to enhance services provided through their E&T programs.

 Innovative Partnerships